South Pacific Underwater Medicine Society: Training

 SPUMS offers a Diploma of Diving and Hyperbaric Medicine.
 This certification, was the first non-naval certification and for years the only postgraduate education available.
 The first Diplomas by examination were awarded to Chris Acott, Gavin Dawson, and John Knight in 1975.

 Publications

 In 1971, a newsletter was published by Dr. Carl Edmonds and distributed to diving medical professionals.
 This newsletter grew to become the Journal of the South Pacific Underwater Medicine Society in 1975.
 The journal's name was changed to Diving and Hyperbaric Medicine in 2007 and incorporated the Journal of the European Underwater and Baromedical Society in 2008.

-Prior to 2008, 77% of the journal articles were from Australia and New Zealand.
-After 2008 the journal's two largest contributors have been Australia and the United Kingdom with 44% of the articles and 20 other countries contributing the remainder.

-The journal contains original and review articles, case series and reports, educational and general interest material in the form of: